Vyral/base-template/_posts/2019-03-14-what-did-our-national-real-estate-market-look-like-in-2018.md

 {% include pullquote.html %}

 **Of all homes sold, 86% were resale properties and 14% were new construction.** Meanwhile, 82% of buyers bought single-family homes while the remaining 18% purchased townhomes or condos.
-The national median home sale saw an average sales price of $250,000, an average square footage of 1,900 square feet, and &nbsp;three bedrooms and two bathrooms on average.&nbsp;
+The national median home sale saw an average sales price of $250,000, an average square footage of 1,900 square feet, and three bedrooms and two bathrooms on average.&nbsp;

-Various forms of debt, namely student loan debt, credit card debt, and car loan debt, all posed a major obstacle for would-be buyers in 2018.&nbsp;
+Various forms of debt&#151;namely student loan debt, credit card debt, and car loan debt&#151;all posed a major obstacle for would-be buyers in 2018.&nbsp;

 And, lastly, narrowing our scope to the statewide level, I found it interesting to discover that there is one real estate agent for every 168 people here in Montana.